 This site is coded in standards-compliant HTML and CSS for the sake of clarity.
 If one fundamental analytical statement made here is that a network of inter-linked html pages can accurrately represent something about the structure of maqam impossible to present in linear or print format, then part of that statement's justification is the code itself.
 In other words, I have written my analysis of maqam in HTML rather than in English or Arabic or another spoken or written language (the English text contained in the site is an explanation and translation of that analysis rather than the analysis itself).
 Clear and consistent hand-coding has therefore been one of my priorities.

-It is my further goal to re-code this entire site in PHP and MySQL for its second generation, which will expand beyond my own musical contributions, and invite users as well as some of my personally-selected experts to add recordings of ajnas and maqamat.
+It is my further goal to re-code this entire site in PHP and MySQL for its second generation, which will expand beyond my own musical contributions, and invite users to add recordings and analyses of ajnas and maqamat.
 The point of this, beyond the obvious value for students of having multiple versions of each jins to listen to and learn from, will be to build a dynamic database that will enable a large statistical analysis of the maqam system, in order to more closely determine some properties of the network in aggregate.
 This current HTML site is therefore the draft of an analysis of maqam in the language of PHP.
 It is because maqam, like spoken language, is an evolving and changing system (with different ajnas and different melodies becoming more or less important over time and across different populations), that a more accurate analysis can be written in the dynamic language of PHP rather than in the static language of HTML, and it will need a well-organized database to draw musical content from.